+Medication use by pregnant women is prevalent due to pre-existing or newly developing medical conditions.
+In 2008, nearly 94% of women took at least one medication during pregnancy; 82% used at least one, and a quarter of pregnant women reported taking 4 or more medications in the 1st trimester (Mitchell et al., 2011).
+In estimating potential negative impacts of these medications on fetal development, pharmacokinetic (PK) information in pregnant women is essential.
+However, such information is limited for most drugs, in part because pregnant women often have been excluded from clinical studies.
 A systematic approach enabling the prediction of PK changes for a drug is critically needed.
-Considering that pregnancy is a complex physiologic state, the key to accurately predicting PK changes for a given drug in an individual at different gestational time points is to identify the factors that influence drug disposition in pregnancy and understand the mechanisms underlying their effects, followed by clinical verification of the results.
+Considering that pregnancy is a complex physiological state, the key to accurately predict PK changes for a given drug in an individual at different gestational time points is to identify the factors that influence drug disposition in pregnancy and understand the mechanisms underlying their effects, followed by clinical verification of the results.
 This can potentially provide a framework to predict PK changes of any drugs in an individual, based upon which subsequent dosing recommendations can be made.

-Pregnancy is accompanied by multiple physiologic changes that can impact drug disposition.
-Pregnancy leads to $\sim 30\%$ increases in blood volume and cardiac output (Liu and Arany, 2014).
+Pregnancy is accompanied by multiple physiological changes that can impact drug disposition.
+Pregnancy leads to ~30% increases in blood volume and cardiac output (Liu and Arany, 2014).
 Subsequent increases in renal blood flow trigger enhanced urinary excretion of renally excreted drugs.
-For example, renal clearance of atenolol, a drug eliminated mainly (90%) by renal excretion, is about 30% higher in second- or third-trimester pregnant women as compared with postpartum controls (Hebert et al., 2005).
-The effects of pregnancy on hepatic drug metabolism appear to be complex.
+For example, renal clearance of atenolol, a drug eliminated mainly (90%) by renal excretion, is about 30% higher in 2nd or 3rd trimester pregnant women as compared to the postpartum controls (Hebert et al., 2005).
+The effects of pregnancy on hepatic drug metabolism appear complex.
 Based on results obtained from limited clinical PK studies in pregnant women, there are metabolic pathway-dependent changes in the rate and extent of hepatic drug metabolism (Hebert et al., 2005; Tasnif et al., 2016).
 Drugs metabolized by cytochrome P450 (P450, CYP) enzymes including CYP3A4, 2D6, 2B6, and 2A6 exhibit increased elimination, whereas CYP1A2 metabolism is decreased in pregnant women.
-For example, unbound oral clearance of midazolam, a commonly used probe substrate for CYP3A4, is about 2-fold higher in the thirdtrimester pregnant women as compared with women at 6-10 weeks postpartum (Hebert et al., 2008).
+For example, unbound oral clearance of midazolam, a commonly used probe substrate for CYP3A4, is about 2-fold higher in the 3rd trimester pregnant women as compared to women at 6-10 weeks postpartum (Hebert et al., 2008).
 Factors responsible for these pathway-dependent changes in hepatic drug metabolism remain unclear.